Aquarium Berlin

 BEST Aquarium I’ve ever experienced.
 I especially liked the sharks, the monster with the koi fish, the skinny mouth gator, the eel that’s friends w the lion fish, jellyfish, and the bugs.
 I saw lobsters fighting for a mate, the big one won.
 Super recommended.
 Maybe you’ll connect with your inner child.
 But cool animals are guaranteed.

-Megan Soyka - a month ago
+Megan Soyka - 5 months ago

 Directions